 - Peripheral nerve impairment

 Frozen shoulder can be primary or secondary.
-Primary frozen shoulder is often a repetitive motion injury cause by work duties and proving the cause can be difficult.
+Primary frozen shoulder is often a repetitive motion injury caused by work duties and proving the cause can be difficult.
 Secondary frozen shoulder occurs when shoulder movement is restricted, often during the process of healing from another injury.

 The best course of action is to talk to an experienced attorney who handles on-the-job injuries as soon as you know you are injured.
 Even if you tried filing a workers’ compensation claim on your own and were denied benefits, don’t lose hope.
 You may be able to file a separate claim against a third party responsible for your injury.